gordon-cs/cplusplus-unittest/README.md

 for help writing your own unit tests.

 ## Setup
+On Gordon's Linux workstations, googletest is already set up.
+Use this path in your Makefile:
+* GTEST_ROOT = /gc/cps222/googletest

-The repo https://github.com/google/googletest must be cloned in the same parent directory as this repo is cloned.
+Otherwise, the repo https://github.com/google/googletest must be cloned in the same parent directory as this repo is cloned.
 That is, this repo assumes Google Test is present as ../googletest.
 That's important, because one repo should not contain another.
 So don't clone googletest into your own repo.